WeMakeMachines/pi-minion/README.md

 ### Deploying on Linux

-Running the following script will setup pinion.weather as a service on Linux
+Running the following script will setup **pinion.weather** as a systemd service on Linux

 `./register-service.sh`